saidake/simi-sandbox/README.md

 ## [scripts/execr.sh](./scripts/execr.sh)
 ![](./docs/assets/scripts/execr.svg)
 This script executes a local bash file on the remote server without copying it.
 The first parameter of this Bash script is a local Bash file, which will be executed directly on the remote server.
 The working path defaults to the user home.

 Note: This script uses your provided credentials to switch to the **root** user in order to execute commands with **sudo** privileges.

 Prerequisites:
+  1. `sshpass` is installed on both local and the remote servers.
-   1. Configure variables in `scripts/AAA/config/server.sh`:
+  2. Configure variables in `scripts/AAA/config/server.sh`:
        - REMOTE_HOST
        - REMOTE_USER
        - REMOTE_SSH_PORT (default: 22)
        - REMOTE_PWD

 Examples (run directly for easy start, using default settings):
   * ./scripts/execr.sh ./scripts/AAA/assets/example-bash.sh

      Execute the bash file `./scripts/AAA/assets/example-bash.sh` on your remote server.

 Usage:
   * ./scripts/exec.sh <local-bash-file-path>

 Script Options (variables in this script):
   * USE_RSYNC    : (true/false) Use 'rsync' for uploading instead of 'scp'.

   * SILENT       : (true/false) If true, disables all confirmation prompts (auto-approve).
   * LOCAL_BASH_FILE       : Local bash file to execute
   * REMOTE_TMP_BASH_FILE  : The local bash script will be uploaded to this path on the remote server.

 Global Env:
   * ROOT : The absolute path of scripts directory.

 ## [scripts/patchr.sh](./scripts/patchr.sh)
 ![](./docs/assets/scripts/patchr.svg)
 This script safely patches a remote file on a server using one of two modes:
   1. Upload a local file and replace a target remote file.
   2. Recover the original remote file from a backup.

 Steps (in patch mode):
   1. Upload a local file (`LOCAL_FILE`) to a temporary location (`REMOTE_UPLOAD_FILE`) on the remote server.
   2. Backup the target remote file (`REMOTE_FILE`) to a backup path (`REMOTE_BACKUP_FILE`).
   3. Overwrite the remote target file (`REMOTE_FILE`) with the uploaded file.

 Steps (in recover mode):
   1. Overwrite the current remote file (`REMOTE_FILE`) with the backup (`REMOTE_BACKUP_FILE`).

 Prerequisites:
+  1. `sshpass` is installed on both local and the remote servers.
-   1. Configure variables in `scripts/AAA/config/server.sh`:
+  2. Configure variables in `scripts/AAA/config/server.sh`:
        - REMOTE_HOST
        - REMOTE_USER
        - REMOTE_SSH_PORT (default: 22)
        - REMOTE_PWD
-   2. Create a file `~/example-patch-remote.txt` on your remote server for testing purposes.
+  3. Create a file `~/examples/example-patch-remote.txt` on your remote server for testing purposes.

 Examples (run directly for easy start, using default settings):
   * ./scripts/patchr.sh

-        Patch remote file `~/example-patch-remote.txt` with the local file `scripts/AAA/assets/example-patch.txt`
+       Patch remote file `~/examples/example-patch-remote.txt` with the local file `scripts/AAA/assets/example-patch.txt`
   * ./scripts/patchr.sh recover

        Recover from backup

 Usage:
   * ./scripts/patchr.sh

        Patch remote file
   * ./scripts/patchr.sh recover

        Recover from backup

 Script Options (variables inside this script):
   * LOCAL_FILE         : Path to the local file that will be uploaded.
   * REMOTE_UPLOAD_FILE : Remote file path where the local file will be uploaded.
   * REMOTE_FILE        : The original remote file to be backed up before overwriting.
   * REMOTE_BACKUP_FILE : Path where the backup of REMOTE_FILE will be stored.

   * USE_RSYNC          : (true/false) If true, use 'rsync' for uploading; otherwise use 'scp'.
   * SILENT             : (true/false) If true, suppresses all confirmation prompts (auto-approve).

 Global Env:
   * ROOT : The absolute path of scripts directory.

 # Environment Configuration Helper
 ## Docker and Docker Compose
 Instructions to install and configure Docker and Docker Compose on your system.